eeechun/elf_feature_extractor/README.md

 # FCG Extractor

-A Python package for extracting function call graphs andthe instructions of each function from executable files using radare2.
+A Python package for extracting features rom executable files using radare2.
+- FCG Extractor:
+    Extract function call graphs and the instructions of each function.
+- Opcode Extractor:
+    Extract opcodes and the section name.

 ## Installation